msternbach/Oura-Ring/README.md

 | 9     | 67.83           | 5.90            |
 | 12    | 67.55           | 5.64            |

+My best score was in June and worst was in December.

 What day of the week do I get the best sleep?
 | Day of Week | Avg Sleep Score | Std Sleep Score | Avg Readiness Score | Std Readiness Score |